 Although we often associate domestic violence with acts involving a spouse or romantic partner, in fact, Texas law provides enhanced penalties for anyone convicted who commits a violent crime against any “family member,” which can include a parent, sibling, or child.
+These instances can result in a variety of consequences.
+If it is between spouses or romantic partners, separation or divorce could be a consequence of the violence.
+If it’s between siblings or children and parents, other penalties can come up.
 It is therefore important to understand the consequences of a potential domestic violence-related conviction, as judges and juries are keen to sentence such defendants quite harshly.

 Defendant Sentenced to 35 Years for Shooting Father

 A recent decision from the Texas Third District Court of Appeals, Thompson v.
 State, provides a cautionary tale in this regard.
 This case involved a defendant accused of shooting his father.
 The arresting officer testified in court that the defendant confessed to the shooting during an interrogation.

 After the trial judge denied the defendant’s motion to suppress his confession, he pleaded guilty to the charge of first-degree aggravated assault with a family violence enhancement.
 The defendant then elected to have the judge conduct a trial solely on the issue of punishment.
 During this sentencing hearing, a forensic psychologist testified that he had evaluated the defendant and said he “would be surprised” if the defendant repeated his violent acts–i.e., shooting at someone with a gun–in the future.
 However, the defendant’s father also testified that he “absolutely” feared his son and noted that he required 17 surgeries and 10 months of rehabilitation following the shooting.